 Even following these guidelines, conversations still become emotional.
 To make decisions with and for a loved one can be very challenging but with love and compassion, these conversations can be successful and get needs met.

 Call the Area Agency on Aging at 2-1-1 resources and assistance available in your area.

 We hope this information is helpful to you in the important work you do as a family caregiver.

 For more resources, subscribe to our free newsletter!

-The post Navigating LGBTQ+ Caregiving: A Guide for Caregivers appeared first on Family Caregivers Online.
+The post Difficult Conversations with Care Receivers and other Family Members appeared first on Family Caregivers Online.